 Furthermore, the petite Barbara couldn’t meet the height requirement of local, state or Federal agencies.
 She was essentially barred from law enforcement.

-(In the real world, height restrictions were lifted circa 1983 as being discriminatory.
+(In the real world, height restrictions were lifted circa 1983 for being discriminatory.
 What this implies in terms of timeline for this version of Batgirl is left as an exercise for the reader.)

 As she got older and began her career as a librarian, Babs grew even more determined to escape the tedium.
-She wanted to fight the good fight, and be in the thick of it – not have a boring life.
+She wanted to fight the good fight, and be in the thick of it.

 This all was meant to facilitate her new plan.
 Since she was out of better options, she would become a vigilante super-hero, like Batman.

-Barbara eventually duplicated her father’s secret access codes to the JSA’s Gotham headquarters.
-She used them to break in, break out and erase records of having used the codes in the first place.
-This allowed her to leave a letter for Black Canary (Dinah Lance) of the JLA, asking her to become her apprentice.
+Barbara eventually duplicated her father’s secret access codes to the JSA’s Gotham City headquarters.
+She used these to break in, break out and erase access records.
+This allowed her to leave a letter for Black Canary (Dinah Lance) of the JLA, asking to become her apprentice.

-However, the JSA did not forward her “application” and Wildcat (Ted Grant) essentially shooed her away when she came back.
+However, the JSA did not forward her “application”.
+Wildcat (Ted Grant) shooed her away when she came back.

 Where do you come from, where do you go ?